markedrichardson/examplecicd/README.md

 # examplecicd
-This is a repo used for demo-ing example CI/CD
+This is a repo used for demo-ing example CI/CD on AWS using Jenkins